 If you don’t have devices that can be updated to iOS 9 or later, or OS X El Capitan or later, you can set up two-step verification for your Apple ID instead.

 You need two-factor authentication to use certain features that require improved security.

-All web pages where you can view or change your Apple ID utilize Secure Sockets Layer (SSL) to protect your privacy.
-Look for the lock icon in your browser when accessing your account at My Apple ID to know your session is fully encrypted and secure.
+All web pages where you can view or change your Apple ID use Secure Sockets Layer (SSL) to protect your privacy.
+In Safari, look for in your browser when accessing your account at your Apple ID account page to know your session is fully encrypted and secure.